conda-forge/conda-forge.github.io/news/2025-07-31-new-accelerate-macos.md

 buggiest performant BLAS/LAPACK implementation.

-macOS 13.3 updated the Accelerate framework after a long time with improved support for LAPACK APIs and has long-time known bugs in its BLAS and LAPACK APIs. conda-forge has added support for this new Accelerate framework by using a shim library to expose its functionality to most conda-forge packages including `numpy`, `scipy` and `pytorch`.
+macOS 13.3 updated the Accelerate framework after a long time with improved support for LAPACK APIs and has fixes for long-time known bugs in the older Accelerate's BLAS and LAPACK APIs. conda-forge has added support for this new Accelerate framework by using a shim library to expose its functionality to most conda-forge packages including `numpy`, `scipy` and `pytorch`.